 Behaviorism states that learning is a process of developing specific actions in response to specific stimuli.
-Through repetition habits were developed.
+Through repetition, habits were developed.
 In many methods of TESOL, such as the audiolingual method, you can see a focus on a great deal of repetition.
 This style of teaching is due in part to behaviorism.

 Skill learning is really another variety of Behaviorism.
 Skill learning focuses on the development of integrated abilities through practice.
 The skill is considered mastered when it becomes automatic.
 Most methods have some element of skills learning.

-Cognitive learning is focused on how individuals store, encode, and use knowledge.
+Cognitive learning is focused on how individuals store, encode and use knowledge.
 Through clear carefully planned instruction, students will be able to achieve lesson objectives.
 Teaching happens inductively and deductively with students using their knowledge to practice what they have learned.
-Situational language teaching has been influenced by this theory as it focuses on the students acquiring understanding of the knowledge to use in various settings.
+Situational language teaching has been influenced by this theory as it focuses on the students acquiring an understanding of the knowledge to use in various settings.

 Interactional Theory & Constructivism